surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 ### 3. Acquire/ingest the source data
-1. Within the project directory, open config/model_config.yml.
+A. Within the project directory, open config/model_config.yml.
-2. Change the S3_LOCATION and S3_FILE_NAME to the bucket and file name where you would like the source JSON to be dumped.
+B. Change the S3_LOCATION and S3_FILE_NAME to the bucket and file name where you would like the source JSON to be dumped.
-3. Go to the project directory and run:
+C. Go to the project directory and run:

     `python run.py acquire`